 If you still want to buy a short sale after doing some basic homework, expect several differences from regular sales.

 Short sale sellers will often approach the lender with the first offer received, even if it’s on the extremely low side.
 Why?
 Because once they’ve started the long process of gaining bank approval, they don’t want to derail it by bringing in an alternate offer.

-The lender, who is ultimately paying the real estate agent commissions, may negotiate them down with the seller’s agent, and your agent will get paid less as a result.
-If you have already agreed to pay your agent more in a buyer’s brokerage agreement, you’ll have to do so out of your own pocket.
+The lender, who is ultimately approving payment of the real estate agent commissions, may negotiate them down with the seller’s agent, and the buyer's agent will get paid less as a result.
+If you, the homebuyer, have already agreed to pay your agent more in a buyer’s brokerage agreement, you’ll have to do so out of your own pocket.

 The Property Will Be Sold “As Is”

-Lenders offer the property in its present condition, with no reductions for repair needs.
-To make sure you know what state the property is in, you should be certain you have an inspection contingency in the contract, allowing you to have the property professionally inspected and to back out of the deal if you’re not satisfied with the results.
-See the Nolo articles Contingencies to Include in Your House Purchase Contract and Getting a Home Inspection for details.
+Short-sale properties are typically offered in their present condition, with no reductions for repair needs.
+And repair needs are likely, given that the owner probably couldn't afford much maintenance.
+To make sure you know what state the property is in, be certain to include an inspection contingency in the contract, allowing you to have the property professionally inspected and to back out of the deal if you’re not satisfied with the results.
+See Contingencies to Include in Your House Purchase Contract and Getting a Home Inspection for details.

-Closing costs are usually split with the seller, but the bank will likely refuse to pay any of them in a short sale.
+In a normal sale, closing costs are usually split between the seller and the buyer, but the bank will likely refuse to pay any of them in a short sale.